 To reach the concrete 1,277-foot section, travel south on Highway 4 from Chatham to Alpha Road and turn west.
 The segment is located on Alpha Road between Highway 4 and Curran Road.
 The Auburn Brick Road is located between Chatham and Auburn on Snell and Curran Roads.
-Heading south from Chatham on Highway 4, turn west on Snell Road, which will curve south and turn into Curran Road before rejoining Highway 4.
+Heading south from Chatham on Highway 4, turn west on Snell Road, curve south and turn into Curran Road before rejoining Highway 4.

 Although cracked in places, its current concrete pavement is original.
-The road segment retains five of its original concrete box culverts and an original, 1920 single-span concrete bridge.
-An interesting piece of the pavement can be seen just south of Nilwood, Illinois where turkey tracks were imprinted within the original concrete when it was poured.
+The road segment retains five of its original concrete box culverts and an original 1920 single-span concrete bridge.
+An interesting piece of the pavement can be seen just south of Nilwood, Illinois, where turkey tracks were imprinted within the original concrete when it was poured.
 After more than 80 years, they can still be seen today.

 - From downtown Springfield, take Mac Arthur Boulevard south to Wabash Avenue and travel west.